Combine different channels on the Infobip platform to send one-time PINs to your customers.

 "name":"Test application BASIC",

-Read more about the Application Setup proccess, how to create a new application, how to list all applications, get application by ID, and how to update an application.
+Read more about the Application Setup process.
+This covers how to create a new application as well as update it, list all applications, or get application by ID.

-Read through the Message Template Setup article on how to create a new message template, list all message templates, get a single message template, and update message template.
+Read through the Message Template Setup article for more info on how to create/update a new message template, list all message templates, or get a single message template.

-After setting up the application, message template and authorization process, you can start generating and sending PIN codes via SMS to the provided destination address.
+After setting up the application, message template, and authorization process, you can start generating and sending PIN codes via SMS to the provided destination.

-To learn more on how to send PIN over SMS, resend PIN over SMS, send PIN over Voice, resend PIN over Voice, and verify PIN kindly refer to the Send and Verify PIN article available on the Infobip API developers hub.
+To learn more on how to send PIN over SMS, resend PIN over SMS, and verify PIN, refer to the Send and Verify PIN article available in the Infobip API reference.